puppetlabs/puppetlabs-vsphere/README.md

 *Read Only*.
 The product version of the vCenter managing this machine.

 #####`drs_behavior`
 *Read Only*.
-Distrubuted Resource Scheduler behvaiour, should be one of:
+Distributed Resource Scheduler behaviour, should be one of:

 * fullyAutomated - Specifies that VirtualCenter should auxtomate both the migration of virtual machines and their placement with a host at power